In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 Before you begin

-This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+This tutorial assumes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the OVHcloud Managed Kubernetes Service Quickstart.

 When you begin to use Kubernetes for real applications, one of the first questions is how to get external traffic into your cluster.
-The official doc gives you a good but rather dry explanation on the topic, but here we are trying to explain the concepts in a minimal, need-to-know way.
+The official doc gives you a good, but rather dry, explanation on the topic, but here we are trying to explain the concepts in a minimal, need-to-know way.

 There are several ways to route the external traffic into your cluster: